orbeon/orbeon-forms-doc/Form-Runner-~-Portal-~-Liferay-Proxy-Portlet-Guide.md

 - Form Runner can be maintained and upgraded separately from the portal.
 - The Form Runner application itself does not have to be exposed to the outside world.

 If you only need Form Runner and are happy with deploying only one form per portlet, and if you want a simple configuration UI to set this up, then the proxy portlet is for you.
-Otherwise, you will have to look into the [full portlet][1].
+Otherwise, you will have to look into the [[full portlet|Form-Runner-~-Portal-~-Full-Portlet-Guide]].

 This guide describes how to install, administer and use the Form Runner proxy portlet.